joost-morsink/Identity/docs/idprov/README.md

 If the type is known at compile time, the method can return an `IIdentity<T>`, otherwise a general `IIdentity` is returned.
 It is still required to have the type known at runtime to construct the identity value.
 While the static type is `IIdentity`, at runtime there still it should always be an instance of `IIdentity<T>` where `typeof(T)` equals the parameter `forType`.

+### New
+The new methods create new identity values to use for new entities.
+It is up to the provider to determine whether and how to construct such values.
+The `SupportsNewIdentities` should indicate whether the identity provider is able to produce new identity values.
+A storage layer must be able to provide new identity values for new entities, but an API layer should probably let the backend storage layer handle the generation of new identities.

+When an entity has an identity value that has more semantics than just being a key, the key is often determined by the domain layer.
+In this case the `New` functions are not necessary to determine new identity values, although an implementation can be provided by using the `entity` parameter.

 ### Translate
 The translate methods are able to convert an identity value that belongs to another identity provider to one that belongs to itself.